znsio/perfiz-demo/README.md

 # Advanced

 We would like to support as many configurations as possible through yaml.
-Also we strongly believe that API tests should be leveraged as Perf Tests.
+Also, we strongly believe that API tests should be leveraged as Perf Tests.
-However if there is a usecase that requires writing Scala Simulations, it is supported.
+However, if there are usecases that require writing Scala Simulations, perfiz can also run scala simulations.

 ## Running Scala Simulations